tdshaw/skills-communicate-using-markdown/README.md

 1. Use the **Preview** tab to check your Markdown formatting.
 1. Commit the changes to the file.
 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

-I added three new headers of all different sizes.

 <footer>